 The constraints shown in Fig.~\ref{fig:ResultkSZ} can be substantially improved by adopting more ambitious survey specifications.
 As demonstrated in Fig.~\ref{fig:Improvements}, reducing the beam full-width at half-maximum (FWHM) $\theta_{\rm FWHM}$ and lowering the effective white-noise level $s_w$ markedly enhances the constraining power of kSZ measurements, elevating them to a level comparable with traditional background probes.
 In this regime, incorporating kSZ data into cosmological inference delivers meaningful gains over current limits.

-Although current kSZ measurements have not yet reached the precision of traditional background probes, they already offer a valuable and independent perspective on dark energy by directly tracing perturbations rather than background expansion alone.
-This makes them particularly powerful as a consistency test: the joint combination of kSZ + CMB + BAO yields noticeably tighter constraints than those obtained from CMB and BAO alone.
+{While kSZ measurements are not yet competitive with traditional background probes, they provide a complementary probe of dark energy through the velocity field, accessing perturbation-level signatures that geometric measurements do not directly capture.} This makes them {especially useful} as a consistency test: the joint combination of kSZ + CMB + BAO yields noticeably tighter constraints than those obtained from CMB and BAO alone.
 While this combination does not yet match the constraining power of the benchmark set SNe + CMB + BAO, it provides a complementary avenue that can help mitigate systematic uncertainties and interpretive challenges associated with supernova-based measurements.
 Moreover, if the $(w_0,w_a)$ parameterization is to be regarded as a proxy for the microphysical properties of dark energy, then any viable model must reproduce not only the background expansion history, but also the observed perturbations of matter.
-In this sense, kSZ observations offer a unique means of testing dark-energy models beyond the background level and provide a pathway to probing the underlying microphysics directly.
+In this sense, kSZ observations offer a { direct} means of testing dark-energy models beyond the background level and provide a pathway to probing the underlying microphysics directly.

 To explore this possibility, we investigate how kSZ measurements can constrain dark energy using the shape of the matter power spectrum.
 Inspired by Ref.~\cite{Ma_1999} and Eq.~\eqref{eq:Decay}, we model the effect of dark energy by parameterizing the density fluctuations as